DmitrySoshnikov/regexp-tree/README.md

 Options:
-   -e, --expression   A regular expression to be parsed -l, --loc          Whether to capture AST node locations
+   -e, --expression   A regular expression to be parsed -l, --loc          Whether to capture AST node locations -o, --optimize     Applies optimizer on the passed expression -c, --compat       Applies compat-transpiler on the passed expression
 ```

 To parse a regular expression, pass `-e` option: